A conversation between:

 “For me,” says Rumble, “while a product will develop as time goes on, I expect its brand values to be constant because that’s the foundation piece, the platform, not a marketing-led piece which can be bolted on.
 For example, there is far more consumer awareness of sustainability, and I get that companies need to take account of that.
 But if they do so because their competitors are doing it, then that isn’t an evolution of values but a bolt-on, a purely commercial response rather than a belief.

-“[…] it is both an opportunity and a privilege to make a positive difference and to enrich my customers’ lives.”
+“It is both an opportunity and a privilege to make a positive difference and to enrich my customers’ lives.”

 “I really think that The Rose Tree can help the older demographic, and it is both an opportunity and a privilege to make a positive difference and to enrich my customers’ lives.
 I know that all sounds pretentious, but I want them to think about the quality of the products they are putting on their skin, in the same way they consider the provenance of what they are eating and drinking.”